imagej/imagej.github.io/_pages/plugins/calc-dspace.md

 **How it works**
 ----------------

-Use imageJ’s circle tool (shift + oval tool) to measure the spot/ring patterns concentric to the (000) direct beam.
+Use imageJ's circle tool (shift + oval tool) to measure the spot/ring patterns concentric to the (000) direct beam.
 From the area measurement, the radius (G) is found.
 From G = 1/d in reciprocal space, the d-spacing is calculated for each measurement made.
 This plugin has three different modes in which it can operate.

 <figure><img src="/media/Modes.jpeg" title="Modes.jpeg" width="300" alt="Modes.jpeg" /><figcaption aria-hidden="true">Modes.jpeg</figcaption></figure>